-Accordingly, we do not utilise companies incorporated in tax havens - which we define as jurisdictions which do not levy any corporate income tax on companies or low tax jurisdictions - as a means of reducing the Group's tax liabilities.
+Accordingly, we do not utilise companies incorporated in "tax havens" - which we define as jurisdictions which do not levy any corporate income tax on companies or low tax jurisdictions - as a means of reducing the Group's tax liabilities.

-As at 31 December 2021, we had six subsidiary companies which are incorporated in low tax jurisdictions.
-Of these, three are dormant, two are UK resident for tax purposes and therefore are subject to full UK tax and one is our captive insurance company.
+As at 31 December 2022, we had three subsidiary companies which are incorporated in "tax havens".
+Of these, one is dormant, one is non-trading with limited activity which is in the process of being dissolved and one is our captive insurance company.
 Whilst the captive is not UK resident for tax purposes the Group pays UK tax on its profits.